ElizabethKeyes/fs-journal/quizzes/week01.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+Change directory - switches folders
 ```

 **2.** In the terminal, what is the command `mkdir` used for?
 <!-- enter you answer in the space below -->
 ```
+Make directory - create a new folder
 ```

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+All HTML needs to be between an opening and closing HTML tag.
+Links to CSS or JS files may also be included in HTML.
 ```

 **4.** What does `HTML` stand for?
 <!-- enter you answer in the space below -->
 ```
+Hyper Text Markup Language
 ```

 **5.** What Does `CSS` stand for?
 <!-- enter you answer in the space below -->
 ```
+Cascading Style Sheets
 ```

 **6.** What are the three components that makeup a `CSS` rule? <br> Example: